Fees & Payment Options

 For clients with out-of-network benefits, I can provide a superbill at your request, which you can submit to your insurance company for potential reimbursement.

-I accept Credit Card payments, HSA Cards, and Cash.
+I accept Credit Card payments & HSA Cards.

 Good Faith Estimate